 never_spawn: enables the NeverSpawner (a spawner that will never start)

 bad_spawn: enables the BadSpawner (a spawner that fails immediately)

 slow_bad_spawn: enables the SlowBadSpawner (a spawner that fails after a short delay)

-See the pytest fixtures documentation for how to use the existing fixtures, and how to create new ones.
+Refer to the pytest fixtures documentation to learn how to use fixtures that exists already and to create new ones.

 Troubleshooting Test Failures#

 All the tests are failing#

 Make sure you have completed all the steps in Setting up a development install successfully, and are able to access JupyterHub from your browser at http://localhost:8000 after starting

 JupyterHub automatically enforces code formatting.
 This means that pull requests with changes breaking this formatting will receive a commit from pre-commit.ci automatically.